Robert Bigelow: Early life

 Bigelow grew up in Las Vegas, Nevada, attended Highland Elementary School. about 70 mi from where nuclear weapons tests were conducted at the Nevada National Security Site nuclear weapons tests, northwest of the city.

 He enrolled in the University of Nevada, Reno, in 1962 to study banking and real estate, and he graduated from Arizona State University in 1967.

 Career

 Real estate

-From the late 1960s through the 1990s, Bigelow developed commercial real estate hotels, motels and apartments.
+From the late 1960s through the '90s, Bigelow developed commercial real estate hotels, motels and apartments.

 In his real estate career, Bigelow built approximately 15,000 units and purchased another 8,000.
 For most of his career, he held on to almost everything he bought, but he did sell before the 2008 financial crisis.
 In 2013, Bigelow reflected on this: "People just really wanted to throw money away, so that was lucky."

 Budget Suites of America

 Bigelow owns Budget Suites of America, an extended-stay apartment chain founded in 1987.
-It caters to budget travelers needing to stay for an extended period.
 Its rooms are primarily suites featuring a full kitchen.
 Budget Suites owns three hotels in Phoenix, Arizona; five in Las Vegas, Nevada; ten in Dallas, Texas; and one in San Antonio, Texas.